PostgreSQL

 UPDATE course_enrollment SET creation_date = '2025-12-24' WHERE creation_date = '2025-12-25';

-Row delete
+Row deletion

 DELETE FROM course_enrollment WHERE course_name = 'cardio';